shay-te/bigpipe-response/website/docs/main.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT - see the [LICENSE](https://github.com/shacoshe/bigpipe-response/blob/master/LICENSE) file for details